GWDx/goreviewpartner/README.md

 In this version, KataGo can be used to analyze.
 But there may exist errors.

-## how to use
+## How to use
-Download the source code and use python version 2 to run.
+1. Download the source code and use python2 to run, or download the release.
+2. Download an engine and a neural net of katago.
+3. Modify parameters of katago(optional) and goreviewpartner.